 Operators are encouraged to deploy devices in a corral if there is enough room.
 Riders are encouraged to end trips at corrals but are not required to do so.
 All riders must end trips and park safely and courteously.

-The County Board approved a pilot program in fall 2018 to help manage e-scooter and e-bike operators and to determine how to best regulate these devices.
+The County Board approved a pilot program in Fall 2018 to help manage e-scooter and e-bike operators and to determine how to best regulate these devices.
 The following report provides the results of the evaluation of the original nine-month Arlington County Shared Mobility Device Pilot Program.

 On Nov.
 16, 2019, the County Board adopted regulations for Micro-Mobility Devices that allow their use on sidewalks (with limitations), trails, and bike lanes, unless specifically signed or marked otherwise.